MstMoonshine/FSPL/doc/stage2/stage2.md

 # Stage 2: Semantic Analysis

 Semantic analysis is a coherent combination of scope checking and type checking.
-Scope checking is the process during which we examinate whether there are conflictions caused by repeated IDs and at the same time we generate a symbol table for each scope.
+Scope checking is the process during which we examinate whether there exist undefined IDs or conflictions caused by repeated IDs and generate a symbol table for each scope.
 While type checking is to check whether the types of variables in an expression are compatible.

 ## Scope Checking